maxpetul/C3X/README.txt

  - Disallow land units from working or settling water tiles
  - Option to let units move after airdropping
  - Buildings can generate resources
+   - ** Generation can happen even if resource hasn't been revealed by tech
  - Buildings can be set as prerequisites for unit production
+   - ** Prereq applies to all unit types with the given name
  - Can cancel out pop pollution with negative pollution amount on building flagged as removing pop pollution
  - Option to modify rules for retreat eligibility
  - ** AI two-city start